-Forestry is specific to how trees are managed, planted, conserved and cut down.
-Alternatively, dendrology narrows down how trees are managed, planted, conserved and cut down.
+Forestry is specific to how trees are managed, planted, conserved, and cut down.
+Alternatively, dendrology narrows down how trees are managed, planted, conserved, and cut down.

 Meanwhile, arboriculture studies how individual trees, shrubs, vines, and other woody plants respond to cultural practices in the environment.

-The main focus of astrobiology how life in the universe originated.
+The main focus of astrobiology is how life in the universe originated.
 Instead of life on Earth, astrobiology considers extraterrestrial life forms and the ultimate fate of the universe.

 If you want to pinpoint the possibility of life in space, exobiology estimates how likely life exists on other planets.
 If there are extraterrestrials, it also considers how to detect them.